kevin-omini/DevOps/README.md

 ```

 ### Task III: Deploying the Monitoring Stack to the Kubernetes Cluster
-After creating the Kube-prometheus module, run the Terraform commands from Task 2 again to deploy the Kube-prometheus stack for monitoring and observability
+After creating the Kube-prometheus module, run the Terraform commands from Task II again to deploy the Kube-prometheus stack for monitoring and observability